YS-stat/PPCI/README.md

 # PPCI: Prediction-Powered Conditional Inference

 This repository contains the implementation of **Prediction-Powered Conditional Inference (PPCI)**.
-PPCI enables valid uncertainty quantification for **conditional functionals** (e.g., conditional means and quantiles) in settings with **scarce labeled data**, **rich ublabeled data**,  and an available **black-box predictor**.
+PPCI enables valid uncertainty quantification for **conditional functionals** (e.g., conditional means) in settings with **scarce labeled data**, **rich ublabeled data**,  and an available **black-box predictor**.

 ---